What are transition words?

 However, transition words can also be placed at the beginning of a new paragraph or sentence – not only to indicate a step forward in the reasoning, but also to relate the new material to the preceding thoughts.

-Use a semicolon to connect sentences, only if the group of words on either side of the semicolon is a complete sentence each (both must have a subject and a verb, and could thus stand alone as a complete thought).
+Use a semicolon to connect complete sentences (both sentences must have a subject, a verb and be able to stand alone as a complete thought).